 Self Harm – Another NHS guide regarding self-harm and the ways victims can receive help.

-If you have any further questions, or want to know what to do next, please contact one of our friendly team.
+If you have any further questions about making a psychological injury claim for depression, PTSD or anxiety, or want to know what to do next to start a personal injury claim for psychological damage at work, please contact one of our friendly team.